ethyca/fides/docs/fides/docs/language/taxonomy/data_use_categories.md

 # Data Use Categories Reference

 Data Use Categories are labels that describe how, or for what purpose(s) a component of your system is using data.
-Similar to data categories, you can assign one or multiple Data Use Categories to a system.

 !!!
 Note "Extensibility and Interopability"
     Data Use Categories in Fides are designed to support common privacy regulations and standards out of the box, these include GDPR, CCPA, LGPD and ISO 19944.